FabiMur/Fabimur/README.md

 - 🎓 Software Engineer.
 - 🏗️ Passionate about software, technology and math.
 - 💪 Strength training enthusiast.
-- 📖 Avid reader, always exploring books on technology and science.
+- 📖 Daily reader, always exploring new books on technology and science.
 - 🌍 Interested in technology, science, fitness and finance.

 ---